-Spending a week at a summer family camp can make great memories enjoying outdoors fun during the day and campfires at night.
+Spending a week at a summer family camp can make great memories enjoying outdoor fun during the day and collegiality around the campfire at night.

-You can expect many traditional camp pursuits such as tennis, archery, arts and crafts, lawn games, and nature hikes.
+You can expect many traditional camp pursuits, like tennis, archery, arts and crafts, lawn games, and nature hikes.
 The activities available at each camp vary, depending largely on camp location.
-Camps set on a lake will invariably offer kayaking, canoeing, fishing, and often motorized fun such as banana boat rides, tubing, and water skiing.
+Camps that are on a lake will invariably offer kayaking, canoeing, fishing, and often motorized fun such as banana boat rides, tubing, and water skiing.